 - In the east of Iran, especially Mashhad, there are religious places such as Holy Shrine of 8th Imam of Muslims -Imam Reza (PBUH) – visitors of which are mostly from Muslim countries coming to the city for pilgrimage and also recreation.

-- In the west of Iran, beautiful mountainous landscapes and traditions of the people in such provinces as Kermanshah and Azarbayjan can be enjoyable to visit.
+- In the west of the country, beautiful Iranian mountainous landscapes and traditions of the people in such provinces as Kermanshah and Azarbayjan can be enjoyable to visit.

-Cultural Taboos to observe in your travel to Iran
+Cultural taboos to bserve in your travel to Iran

 Iranian people are warm and hospitable.
 However, in your travel to Iran you have to respect cultural traditions of the country.
 Some of these traditions are rooted in religious beliefs and some in cultural and ethnic conventions.
 Some of the examples are: